AdamDemirel/adamdemirel.com/content/happiness.md

 The same issue with the other schools also occurs with stoicism, that is, they have taken one extreme form on the hedonism axis, in this case - minimising all psychological pain and pleasure, and excluded the others.
 Just like the Epicureans neglected all psychological pleasures and pains, and just like the Cyrenaics neglected all psychological pains, so do the Stoics neglect all psychological pleasures.
 But the Stoics do have the advantage over Epicureanism that they acknowledge psychological states.

 # Hedonism - What Happiness Is
 So we've covered the three most influential greek schools of thought that paved the way for the development of later advances in happiness research.
 Although they disagree with eachother in different ways, what they do agree on is what I will call the first premise of hedonism: that **pleasure is positive and desirable** and **pain is negative and aversive**.

+![green up arrow red down arrow](/images/happiness/updown.png)

 Whether you want to call pleasure or pain something else, like *positive/negative emotions*, *positive/negative experiences*, *the satisfaction of desire*, or anything else, they do agree on this.
-What they disagree on is the importance of physical vs psychological pleasures/pains, and whether duration is importance.
+What they disagree on is the importance of physical vs psychological pleasures/pains, and whether duration is important.
 We've already established that both physical and psychological pleasures/pains are important, and so is duration.

-![green up arrow red down arrow](/images/happiness/updown.png)

 Though we arrived on the point that pleasure is good and pain is bad, this still falls short on one glaring point, which is obvious to anybody living in the 21st century: **pleasure is not happiness, and pain is not unhappiness**.
 The reason this is so is mostly to do with **duration**.
 If you are eating an enjoyable meal and experiencing pleasure, you may say you are happy, but that is merely a *report of your current experience*.
 If you said this and then lived the rest of your life in pain, it would be silly to state that you lived a happy life.